 - The system chose the lowest liability limits allowed by state law, not considering the assets I have at risk.

-- No collision or comprehensive coverage was selected for any car that did not have a loan, regardless of the age of the vehicle
+- No collision or comprehensive coverage was selected for any car that did not have a loan, regardless of the vehicles' age or what I wanted for coverage.

 - No towing, car rental, or gap coverage selected

-The bottom line is that you don't know what you don't know so you need someone to provide counsel and advice on how to best protect you, your family and your assets.
+The bottom line is that you don't know what you don't know, so it is helpful to have someone to provide counsel and advice on best protecting you, your family, and your assets.

 3. Your advocate:

 When you have an independent insurance agency, you have someone looking out for your interests.
-Independent agents do not work for any specific company so they have the ability to help you objectively through a claim, coverage or billing issue.
-How far are you going to get, without hiring a lawyer, if you have a serious disagreement with a company and their legal department?
+Independent agents do not work for any specific company, so they can help you objectively through a claim, coverage, or billing issue.
+How far will you get, without hiring a lawyer, if you have a severe disagreement with a company and their legal department?

 4. Personal Service:

-When you have an insurance agency, you typically know exactly who handles your policies.
-You have a name and face that you can not only speak with, but also get to know to enable an open discussion about your concerns or financial protection goals.
+When you have an insurance agency, you typically know who handles your policies.
+You have a name and face that you can speak with and get to know to enable an open discussion about your concerns or financial protection goals.
 You do not call into a phone bank and await the next customer service rep who may or may not give you their extension for the next time you want to call back.
 With a direct writer, you may be simply a caller in a queue.

 5. Your Community Partner:

-Most insurance agencies are small businesses within your own community.
-If there is a major weather event that has caused damage, the agency will be well aware of the situation and can better assist you in getting the help you need whether it is going out directly to the claim site, or suggesting a restoration company to help you begin emergency repairs.
+Most insurance agencies are small businesses within your community.
+If there is a significant weather event that has caused damage, the agency will be well aware of the situation.
+It can better assist you in getting the help you need, whether going out directly to the claim site or suggesting a restoration company to help you begin emergency repairs.

-Many agencies also help support the local causes that you and/or our community support whether it is a local food bank like SHARE Outreach of Milford or the Animal Rescue League in Bedford.
-Shopping local can mean shopping at the farmers market on the weekend, but it can also mean supporting your local insurance agency.
+Many agencies also help support the local causes that you and/or our community support, whether it is a local food bank like SHARE Outreach of Milford or the Boys and Girls Club in Laconia.
+Shopping local can mean shopping at the farmers' market on the weekend, but it can also mean supporting your local insurance agency.

 In summary, the role of an insurance agent is not going the way of the dinosaur.
-Many agencies have just been overwhelmed by the massive marketing budgets of the gigantic insurance companies but it is time agents let the public know exactly what we do given its importance and value.
+Many agencies have just been overwhelmed by the massive marketing budgets of the gigantic insurance companies.
+Still, it is time agents let the public know what we do given its importance and value.
 Presented all the facts, we are confident that the insurance agency will remain a vibrant business for years to come, supporting both the consumer and the community.